renovatebot/renovate/docs/usage/getting-started/running.md

 ##### The full image

 The `-full` image comes with most package managers that Renovate supports, but not _all_ package managers.
-Update your Docker images regularly to keep the pre-installed tools up-to-date.
+Update your Docker images regularly to keep the preinstalled tools up-to-date.

 The full image is for users who don't want to download or install things at runtime.
 This image has some downsides, because it:

-- Comes pre-installed with _one_ version of each language/manager - usually the latest
+- Comes preinstalled with _one_ version of each language/manager - usually the latest
 - Weighs several gigabytes

 #### GitHub Action